servo/book/src/architecture/microtasks.md

 A task can be enqueued on the microtask queue from both Rust, and from the JS engine.

 - From JS: the JS engine will call into [`enqueue_promise_job`](https://github.com/servo/servo/blob/7eac599aa1d6bcf8858c51d90763373f0dd5f289/components/script/script_runtime.rs#L196) whenever it needs to queue a microtask to call into promise handlers.
-  This callback mechanism is setup [once per runtime](https://github.com/servo/servo/blob/7eac599aa1d6bcf8858c51d90763373f0dd5f289/components/script/script_runtime.rs#L520).
+  This callback mechanism is set up [once per runtime](https://github.com/servo/servo/blob/7eac599aa1d6bcf8858c51d90763373f0dd5f289/components/script/script_runtime.rs#L520).
   This means that resolving a promise, either [from Rust](https://github.com/servo/servo/blob/7eac599aa1d6bcf8858c51d90763373f0dd5f289/components/script/dom/promise.rs#L173) or from JS, will result in this callback being called into, and a microtask being enqueued.
   Strictly speaking, the microtask is [still enqueued from Rust](https://github.com/servo/servo/blob/7eac599aa1d6bcf8858c51d90763373f0dd5f289/components/script/script_runtime.rs#L222).
 - From Rust, there are various places from which microtask are explicitly enqueued by "native" Rust: